jasontan5126/Grad_Cap_RGB_Matrix_Design_Class_Of_2022_and_2025/README.md

 # RGB-Matrix-For-Commencements Class of 2022 and 2025 (Stony Brook and Georgia Tech)

 * A fun project that I decided to do just for fun because I haven't decorated my graduation cap in my recent graduation years.
-Plus it's a great way to supplment what I've learned throughout my undergraduate career as a computer engineer and put it into good use by designing a cool application just for fun and make use of it
+Plus it's a great way to supplement what I've learned throughout my undergraduate career as a computer engineer and put it into good use by designing a cool application just for fun and make use of it